 Docker has quickly become the most popular program for containerization.
 For CentOS users, that means an increase in the need to install Docker on CentOS.
-Luckily, the process for Docker installation on CentOS 6, CentOS 7, and CentOS 8 is fairly simple.
+Luckily, the process for Docker installation on CentOS 6, CentOS 7, CentOS 8, and CentOS Stream is fairly simple.

-In this blog, we’ll look at how to complete a successful CentOS Docker installation for CentOS 6, 7, and 8, then look at some Docker basics that can help you to get started.
+In this blog, we’ll look at how to complete a successful CentOS Docker installation for CentOS 6, 7, 8, and Stream, then look at some Docker basics that can help you to get started.

 Docker is a program for building, running, and managing containers.

 Containers are run as namespaces under the linux kernel, and are implemented with images that contain the filesystems and all data needed to run the process in the container.
 This mostly separates the running process from other resources on the system.

 This is simplified, of course, because this article isn’t really about what docker is and how to use it, but how to install it under CentOS.